xtreamsrl/xtream-ai-assignment-ai-scientist/datasets/diamonds/README.md

 ![Diamond measures](_md-images/diamonds-1.png)

 The carat is a unit of mass equal to 200 mg and is used for measuring gemstones and pearls.
-Cut grade is is an objective measure of a diamond’s light performance, or, what we generally think of as sparkle.
+Cut grade is an objective measure of a diamond’s light performance, or, what we generally think of as sparkle.

 The figure below shows color grading of diamonds.